g977284333/WxRedEnvelopePlugin/README.md

 # WxRedEnvelopePlugin
-a product which can auto grab the red envelope of wx. can use this produc to practice accessibility service
+a product which can auto grab the red envelope of wx. we can use this product to practice accessibility service.